In Force — Phase 1 active from 1 May 2026

 Tenancy File Index / Contents Sheet

-Keep the full tenancy file organised.
+Keep the full tenancy file organised and retrievable.

 Download